 Our larger program sets are packaged together in ZIP files.
 The ZIP file format is a data compression and archive format that contains the mp3 files.
 If your computer does not already have a software installed you can download free programs to unzip the files.
 If you are wanting to put the files on a small portable device like a smart phone or tablet you will need to download the zip file to a computer first to unzip the file into the individual files.
 Be aware that the zip files can be several hundred megabytes in size.

-Windows XP and 7 can make and open zip files.
+Windows XP, 7, and Windows 10 can make and open zip files.
 However, older versions of Windows need the help of software.
 7-Zip is a free program that lets you create and open zip files.
 Here is the website: www.7-zip.org.

 BiGZiP is another free program that can create and open compressed files.
 Unzipping is as simple as one click.
 Here is the website: www.bigzip.sourceforge.net

 Also, winZip is a program to unzip files usingj Windows. http://www.winzip.com/win/en/downwz.html